Subaru Outback

 Most new vehicles are equipped with an automatic transmission.
 As a result, there’s not really much maintenance to perform.
 Still, most owner’s manuals will recommend changing the transmission fluid every 90,000 miles or so.

-See also: What engine is in the 2011 subaru outback?
+See also: What is the difference between 2021 subaru outback limited and touring?

 Back to top button